> Click here to become a supporter.

 An understanding of society (theory) and a way of uniting to change it (organisation) are the two things that we need to make a socialist revolution.
 Ordinary people in Britain have everything to gain by getting involved in this process sooner rather than later.
 This world isn’t working for us and we deserve better!

 If you are ready to play your part in bringing about a socialist revolution in Britain, becoming a supporter is the first step to membership of the CPGB-ML.
 In return for your supporters’ fee, we will send you copies of Proletarian and Lalkar and add you to the party’s email lists.

-Our membership coordinator or a regional organiser will also get in touch to find out more about your situation and to discuss progressing your application.
+Our national organiser or a regional organiser will also get in touch to find out more about your situation and to discuss progressing your application.

 Our party follows the Leninist model of organisation.
 We practice democractic centralism and expect our members to contribute both time and money to our work.